MetaSLAM/metaslam.github.io/index.md

 ---
-title: MetaSLAM
+title: GairLab
-subtitle: A Distributed Crowdsourcing Multi-Agent System for Large-scale and Long-term Exploration
+subtitle: Empowering Robotic Intelligence in Vast and Persistent Realms
 layout: page
 # callouts: home_callouts
-# show_sidebar: true
 show_sidebar: false
 hide_footer: false
 hero_height: is-large
 hero_image: /img/web.gif

-hero_link: /softwares/playground/
+hero_link: /team/team/
-hero_link_text: Playground
+hero_link_text: Current Members

-# hero_link2: /publications/
+hero_link2: /publications/pubs/
-# hero_link_text2: Publications
+hero_link_text2: Publications

-# hero_link3: /playground/
-# hero_link_text3: Playground
 ---

-# About MetaSLAM
+# About Us

-MetaSLAM is a collective intelligence framework for multi-agent systems under large-scale and long-term opeartion, which includes the current cutting-edge **localization**, **mapping**, **exploration** approaches.
+The mission of GairLab is to integrate cutting-edge [**Localization**](/research/localization), [**Mapping**](/research/mapping), and [**Exporation**](/research/exploration) methodologies to provide a collective intelligence framework for multi-agent systems operating on a large scale and over extended periods.

- MetaSLAM is also a joint organization to leverage the top researchers within **field robotics** domain, and extending the current boundaries for real-world robotic applications.
-We are combined with the top-researchers abround the world, [Carnegie Mellon University](https://www.cmu.edu/).
+We also founded ***MetaSLAM***, a joint organization to leverage the top researchers within **Field Robotics** domain, and extending the current boundaries for real-world robotic applications.
+We are combined with the top-researchers abround the world.

 ## Our Abilities